Submit an Article

 We’re always looking for personal self-improvement stories or original thoughts on any self-improvement topic.

-We love guest articles, that are well written, contain correct spelling and grammar, and are prepared for Search Engine Optimization (SEO).
-You worked hard on the article, and you have things to say that help others, so make it the most readable article you can.
+We love guest articles that are well written, contain correct spelling and grammar, and are prepared for Search Engine Optimization (SEO).
+You work hard on the article, and you have things to say that help others, so make it the most readable article you can.
 If you are a grammar drop-out or if English is not your first language, I recommend that you get a program such as Grammarly to help you polish your article and submit something that readers enjoy.
 And, if you do not use Grammarly, please at least use Spellcheck.
 You can click the box to the right to give Grammarly a try for free.